-Mrs Hall said her study of other countries, including New Zealand, Italy, the UK and USA has shown clear areas where change is needed in Australia, including consolidation or specialisation, renewal and succession planning, better marketing and increased investment.
+The scholarship was supported by Hort Innovation using voluntary contributions from Apple and Pear Australia Ltd and matching funds from the Australian Government.
+She said her study to New Zealand, Italy, the UK and USA has shown clear areas where change is needed in Australia, including consolidation or specialisation, renewal and succession planning, better marketing and increased investment.

 “Also, to help break the supermarkets’ stranglehold on the distribution of the fresh produce dollar, Australia needs to increase its share of the export market.
 This will take an industry-wide effort and possible government support. “

-Fiona says she doesn’t see Australia adapting to a co-operative model, similar to some examples she has seen overseas, but does believe the industry needs to become more open and unified.
+Fiona says she doesn’t see Australia adapting to a co-operative model, similar to some examples she has seen, but does believe the industry needs to be open and unified.

 “This is change that needs to happen urgently to counter diminishing farm-gate returns for Australian apple growers.
 I think my report offers hope for a bright future if the industry can recognise the risks and act quickly.